MahmoudSelmy/DepthEstimationVGG/README.md

 This repository contains a set of python scripts to fine-tune a vgg16 model in order to do real-time depth estimation task

 ### Network Architecture
-I've added a 1*1 conv in order to reduce the number of channels of the last conv layer from 512 to 128.This reduce the model size in order to make it fit in my poor GPU [2GB].
+I've added a 1*1 conv in order to reduce the number of channels of the last conv layer from 512 to 128.This reduces the model size in order to make it fit in my poor GPU [2GB].

 ![img_1](./Arch.png)